finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_transaction_fee_rule(code, effective_at=effective_at, as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] GetTransactionFeeRule: Retrieve the definition of single fee rule.
+        # GetTransactionFeeRule: Retrieve the definition of single fee rule.
         api_response = api_instance.get_transaction_fee_rule(code, effective_at=effective_at, as_at=as_at)
         pprint(api_response)